 Keep it closed and out of reach in your car

 The rules for transporting cannabis in a vehicle are the same as alcohol.
 Cannabis must be in a closed, sealed package and out of reach from anyone in the vehicle.
 You can be fined up to $2,000 for improper storage.

-No changes to medicinal cannabis
+No changes to medical cannabis

-If you’ve been authorized by your health care practitioner and Health Canada to access cannabis for medical purposes, you can still buy it from licenced producer, grow your own for medical use, or designate someone to grow it for you.
+If you’ve been authorized by your health care practitioner and Health Canada to access cannabis for medical purposes, you can still buy it from licenced producers, grow your own for medical use, or designate someone to grow it for you.
 Health Canada will continue to regulate medical cannabis.